sitepilot/ansible-playbooks/README.md

 ## Author

-Autopilot was created in 2020 by [Nick Jansen](https://nbejansen.com/).
+These playbooks are developed and maintained by [Nick Jansen](https://nbejansen.com/).